Dr Nicolas Salazar Sutil

 PhD in Cultural Studies, Centre for Cultural Studies, Goldsmiths College

 Nic is a Chilean cultural theorist, performance practitioner and researcher.
-He trained at the Universidad de Chile and at the Drama Centre London, where he specialized in movement psychology and the Laban system.
-He worked many years in secondary education in Chile and the UK before moving onto university teaching and academic life.
+He trained at the Universidad de Chile and at the Drama Centre London, where he specialized in Movement Psychology and the Laban-Malgrem system.
+He worked for many years in secondary education in Chile and the UK before moving onto university teaching and academic life.
 He completed an MA in Research at Royal Holloway, and then a PhD in Cultural Studies at Goldsmiths College on the subject of mathematical and computational influences on avant-garde performance.
 He has been director of Performance Studies international (2012-2014), and director and co-founder of C8, an arts collaborative that creates digital performance work drawing on Laban and the novel application of interactive technologies.
 He is the recipient of the ”Beca de Excelencia’ academic award (Universidad de Chile) and MILES creativity award (University of Surrey).
-Before joining the University of Leeds, Nic worked as a lecturer and researcher in a number of UK higher education organisations including University of Essex, London School of Economics, and Goldsmiths College.
-Recent publications include the authored book ‘Motion and Representation: the Language of Human Movement’ (MIT Press, 2015) and the co-edited book ‘Digital Movement: Essays in Motion Technology and Performance’.
+Before joining the University of Leeds, Nic was a Lecturer in Digital Arts at the University of Surrey.
+He has also worked as Lecturer and researcher at University of Essex, London School of Economics, and Goldsmiths College.
+Recent publications include the authored book ‘Motion and Representation: the Language of Human Movement’ (MIT Press, 2015) and “Brute Materialism: a Paleo Ontology of Media” (forthcoming), and the co-edited book ‘Digital Movement: Essays in Motion Technology and Performance’.

 Digital performance, cultural studies, philosophy of movement, Laban studies, motion description and computation, mathematical representation of movement, digital and new materialist theory, material imagination, creativity, ecocriticism, cultural theory, critical and material thinking.